Constitution and By-laws

 Officers – Elections – Duties

-The officers of the Florida Newspaper Advertising and Marketing Executives shall be a President, a Vice President, a Secretary and a Treasurer.
+The officers of the FNAME shall be a President, a Vice President, a Secretary and a Treasurer.
 Their officers shall be elected at the Annual Meeting by a majority vote of the active eligible membership present.
-To become an officer of F.N.A.M.E., a member must either have served on the Board for a minimum of six (6) months or have been a committee chairperson for a minimum of six (6) months before they can be elected an Officer.
+To become an officer of FNAME, a member must be an active Board Member before election.
 They shall constitute the Executive Committee, which shall have all the powers of the Board of Directors between its regularly scheduled meetings.
 Any action taken by the Executive Committee is subject to ratification by the Board of Directors at their meeting.

 - The President shall direct the activities of the Association, and shall make all decisions pertaining to its business subject to approval of the Board of Directors.
 The President, with a majority of the Board’s approval, will have the responsibility of filling vacancies that occur during this term of office.